Kristina01111000/Drws_site/README.md

 Remove the 4 months, just holistic learning program, edit the text on the site We might redo the entire first page, which is better pushing 30 day challenge or the patreon Site should be focused on getting people to patreon and focusing on the community part of it, think about what parts of the site to get rid of
-Get rid of the widgets, holistic growth tab, put activity page at the top Figure out a way to make the metadata tags on patreon link to the site New page: Have a section of dr w’s patreon collections, use a drop down or url with blurb about the collection and a link to the patreon site put on header where holistic growth is currently
+Get rid of the holistic growth tab, put activity page at the top Figure out a way to make the metadata tags on patreon link to the site New page: Have a section of dr w’s patreon collections, use a drop down or url with blurb about the collection and a link to the patreon site put on header where holistic growth is currently
 Make the site look like a nice social media site